 For easy access to forested wetlands, the 3.5-mile Greensprings Interpretative Trail in Williamsburg and the 0.8-mile Augusta Springs Wetlands Trail in Augusta County are two fabulous options.
 Both places are good for birdwatching and learning about the local habitat through kid-friendly educational signage.

-If you’re looking for rugged scenery with incredible water views and various trails from easy to moderate, it’s hard to beat Great Falls National Park.
+If you’re looking for rugged scenery with incredible water views and various trails from easy to moderate, it’s hard to beat Great Falls Park.
 Shenandoah National Park also has a variety of family-friendly trails, including Stony Man Trail and Blackrock Summit.

-Related post: 5 Best Scenic Hikes in Virginia for Families
+Related Post: 5 Best Scenic Hikes in Virginia for Families

 To participate in a more structured outdoor experience, plan a trip to a kid-friendly adventure or obstacle course.
 In Williamsburg’s historic Freedom Park, a park that dates from the 1650s, you can swing freely through the treetops at Go Ape, an exciting 38-obstacle treetop adventure.
 A similar experience is offered at Treetop Quest in Roanoke and Sandy River Adventure Course outside of Farmville.